Felipe Caicedo: Manchester City

 On 31 January 2008, it was announced that Manchester City had secured Caicedo's services on a four-and-a-half-year deal through a £5.2 million transfer fee (€7 million), which would make his sale one of the highest transfers in the history of the Swiss Super League.
 His transfer to Manchester City was completed after Caicedo was granted a work permit.
 Caicedo was described by his manager as "one of the great South American talents" and was also compared to the Brazilian Adriano.
 He made his debut on 10 February 2008, in a 2–1 away win against rivals Manchester United, coming on in the second half.
-He ended the season with 10 appearances in the Premier League, all of them coming on as a substitute.
+He ended the season with 10 appearances in the Premier League, coming on as a sub in all of them.

 Caicedo scored his first goal for City the following season in a UEFA Cup group stage loss against Racing de Santander.
 He scored his second consecutive goal with a back heel in a league game against West Bromwich Albion, but the goal was initially ruled as an own goal, as it hit the post and then the goalkeeper before finally going in.
 The goal was later given back to Caicedo after reconsideration from the Dubious Goals Committee.
 After these solid performances, both coming off the bench, club manager Mark Hughes gave him the opportunity to start his first game in the league and he went on to score for the third game in a row, this time scoring the first two goals in a 5–1 victory against Hull City on 26 December 2008, taking his goal tally up to four.

-Caicedo opened the scoring in the first leg of the UEFA Cup last 16 tie with Aalborg BK at the City of Manchester Stadium.
-Manchester City won the game 2–0.
+Caicedo opened the scoring in the first leg of the UEFA Cup last 16 tie with Aalborg BK at the City of Manchester Stadium, with City winning the game 2–0.
 Caicedo scored his sixth goal of the season for the club in the UEFA Cup quarter-finals against Hamburger SV on 16 April 2009.
 Although City won the match 2–1, they were eliminated from the cup 4–3 on aggregate.
 Caicedo impressed many Manchester City fans that season with his strong performances as a single striker with the ability to hold up the ball in key areas and shrug off defenders.
-Caicedo's seventh City goal came in City's 3–1 home win over Blackburn Rovers on 2 May, and netted his eighth goal in the 1–0 home win over Bolton Wanderers on the last day of the season.
+Caicedo's seventh City goal came in City's 3–1 home win over Blackburn Rovers on 2 May, and he netted his eighth goal in the 1–0 home win over Bolton Wanderers on the last day of the season.